-In New York, the bar for allowing an injured person to recover punitive damages are extremely high and depend on the specifics of the particular case.
+In New York, the bar for allowing an injured person to recover punitive damages is extremely high and depends on the specifics of the particular case.
 Punitive damages are generally only awarded when the defendant’s conduct is found to be particularly malicious or willful.

 In a 2007 landmark case, New York’s Court of Appeals observed: